dextercd/self-signed/frontend/pages/usage.md

 ## Trusting the CA certificate

 You likely want your client software to trust the CA certificate so you don't get security errors when using your dev site.
-Your client in this case could be a web browser or something else, such as a program calling your REST API.
+Your client in this case could be a web browser or something else such as a program calling your REST API.

 You should do some web searches or consult your client, library, or browser documentation to figure out how to do this.
 This page lists some methods for popular software.